utkarshcmu/grafana.org/content/blog/2017-12-08-timeshift-ep25.md

 <hr />

 #### Grafana Plugins
-Lots of plugin updates and a brand new plugin to announce!
+Lots of plugin updates and the new OpenNMS Helm App plugin to announce!
 To install or update any plugin in an on-prem Grafana instance, use the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_25" target="_blank">Grafana-cli tool</a>, or install and update with 1 click on <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_25" target="_blank">Hosted Grafana</a>.

 <br />
 <div class="blog-plugin">